sshmaxime/openzeppelin-rs/openzeppelin-rs/README.md

 # openzeppelin-rs

-> The library is actually located in the openzeppelin-rs folder.

 ## Quickstart

 > This library depends on `ethers-rs`.
 If you haven't already added it to your project you can do it with `cargo add ethers`.